Parth-2-0-0-5/embody/README.md

 - **ML-Driven Personalization**: The use of multiple trained models ensures that every user gets **tailored insights based on their unique recovery journey**.
 - **Seamless Visualization**: **Interactive and easy-to-read graphs** make data interpretation effortless, helping users stay motivated.
 - **Secure & Private**: With **Supabase-powered authentication**, user data remains safe and confidential.
+- **Data Protection Measures**: **Encryption and strict access controls** are in place to safeguard user information, ensuring privacy and security.
+- **Accessibility-Focused**: Features like **dyslexic-friendly text and night mode** enhance usability for a wider audience.

 ---